Generative AI landscape: Potential future trends History of generative AI innovations spans 9 decades

 "The ChatGPT app for Slack combines the knowledge found in Slack with the intelligence of ChatGPT, making AI more accessible in a place we're already working," said Jackie Rocca, senior director of product at Slack.
 The app will be integrated into the natural flow of work and provide instant conversation summaries, research tools and writing assistance directly into Slack.

-The term GPT is also being used as a generic term at the end of product names for advertising the introduction of new AI capabilities.
+The term GPT is also used as a generic term at the end of product names to advertise the introduction of new AI capabilities.
 These might refer to generative pre-trained transformers in the generic sense rather than to a specific model from OpenAI.
 Google first developed the transformer technology that underlies GPT but has been less consistent in branding its various implementations, including BERT, LaMDA and PaLM.
-Google's first ChatGPT-like implementation is called Bard and was only pushed to market after the fantastic success of ChatGPT.
+Google's first ChatGPT-like implementation, Bard, has been rebranded as Google Gemini and was only pushed to market after the fantastic success of ChatGPT.

 Likewise, Microsoft has adopted the term copilot to signify the embedding of GPT-powered code completion capabilities into GitHub and task completion into its productivity tools.